TraceSoftwareInternational/HostMyDocs/README.md

 ## Getting Started

-1) Launch the application and it's server with `docker run -e CREDENTIALS=user:password -p 8080:80 tracesoftware/hostmydocs`.
+1) Launch the application and it's server with `docker run -e CREDENTIALS=user:password -v `pwd`:/data -p 8080:80 tracesoftware/hostmydocs`.

 2) Put all the documentation files and the `index.html` file into a folder